nattaon/labellingfloorplan/README.md

 -j12 is the number of cpu cores.
 We specify the number to increase the speed of the make process.
 You can check it by typing `nproc` in the command line

 ## Programing detail
-- imageLabel(QLabel) is the main drawing area.
+- ui->imageLabel(QLabel) is the main drawing area.
 I use QPixmap to read an image, QPainter and QPen to draw a line, then call setPixmap() to show the final image.
-It is nested in QScrollArea for enable image zooming.
+It is nested in ui->scrollArea(QScrollArea), so that we can zoom the image.

 Main Functions
 - resizeEvent(): enlarge QScrollArea area to fit the program window whwn it changed. adjust QTreeWidget size and position to fill the window height.